The Ways Your Diet Might Affect Your Happiness

 Here we are again, discovering more ways that what we eat really affects us as a whole person, not just our physical health.

 There are some universal concepts that we understand when it comes to food and our physical health.
-We eat salt and our hands swell and blood pressure goes up, we eat a lot of sugar and we get a lot of energy then crash, we eat high fiber and we lower our cholesterol.
+We eat salt and our hands may swell and blood pressure may go up, we eat a lot of sugar and we might get a lot of energy then crash, we eat high fiber and we may lower our cholesterol.*

 Good Mood Food

-Dopamine and epinephrine are two hormones known as neurotransmitters that send signals throughout the brain.
-Because they work in the brain and body they are strongly associated with positive feelings.
-When these are low our emotions can become hard to control.
-Protein, especially lean protein, causes glucose to slowly enter the bloodstream which promotes the release of these hormones.
+Dopamine and epinephrine are two hormones known as neurotransmitters that can send signals throughout the brain.
+Because they work in the brain and body, they are usually associated with positive feelings.
+When these are lo, our emotions can become hard to control.
+Protein, especially lean protein, may cause glucose to slowly enter the bloodstream which might promote the release of these hormones.

-B12, and most B vitamins, are known for their ability to increase mood and positivity.
-When B12 or folate deficiency is present the individual will have difficulty managing stress and anxiety.
-Animal based foods are high in this nutrient, but some plant sources of folate include dark leafy greens, oatmeal, broccoli, and lentils.
+B12, and most B vitamins, are known for their ability to help increase mood and positivity.
+When B12 or folate deficiency is present, the individual may have difficulty managing stress and anxiety.
+Anima-based foods are high in this nutrient, but some plant sources of folate include dark leafy greens, oatmeal, broccoli, and lentils.
 Sources of B12 beef, salmon, and cottage cheese.
-B12 has even been studied as an effective treatment for major depressive disorder.
+B12 has even been studied as an eventual treatment for major depressive disorder.*

 We’ve all heard that getting enough sunlight can help put us in a better mood, which is why seasonal affective disorder exists.
-This is because sunlight helps our body to generate vitamin D which is a nutrient that heavily impacts our emotional health.
-Food sources of vitamin D include egg yolks, soy milk, and cow’s milk that has been fortified with vitamin D.
+This is because sunlight can help our body to generate vitamin D which is a nutrient that may impact our emotional health.* Food sources of vitamin D include egg yolks, soy milk, and cow’s milk that has been fortified with vitamin D.

-Fiber works in the body to bring about many health benefits and we can add mood to the list.
-Fiber slows the absorption of sugar along with increasing the production of serotonin.
-Serotonin is another chemical in our brains linked to increasing positive emotions and mood.
-Good sources of fiber include oatmeal, whole grains, beans, peas, broccoli, and chia.
+Fiber may work in the body to help bring about many health benefits and we can add mood to the list.
+Fiber may slow the absorption of sugar along with helping increase the production of serotonin.* Serotonin is another chemical in our brains linked to helping increase positive emotions and mood* Good sources of fiber include oatmeal, whole grains, beans, peas, broccoli, and chia.

-A balanced diet focused on whole grains, low fat dairy, lean meats, and fruits and vegetables will improve overall health, along with physical activity.
-When you are feeling well physically it has positive impacts on your mental health as well.
+A balanced diet focused on whole grains, low fat dairy, lean meats, and fruits and vegetables may improve overall health, along with physical activity.* When you are feeling well physically, it might have positive impacts on your mental health as well.*